AntoineRR/blog-website/_posts/2022-07-23-rust-polymorphism.md

 ## Generics

-Rust is a stronlgy typed language.
+Rust is a strongly typed language.
 This means you cannot rely on [duck typing](https://en.wikipedia.org/wiki/Duck_typing) like you do with *Python* or *Javascript* for example.
 Rust *has* to know the exact type you are using in your code.
 When using generics, Rust needs a way to know what concrete type you use in your function.
 Rust allows developers to use generics because it compiles the function for each type it is called with behind the scenes.
 This means that if we call our `print_area_impl` with a `Rectangle` and a `Circle`, we will have in fact two compiled versions of this function in our executable.

 This process is called **monomorphisation** and is a **zero cost abstraction** meaning it adds no overload to our program execution time.
 {:.info}